1940s Averill Raggedy Ann doll, 18"

 all composition, jointed body, molded painted hair, blue painted eyes with three upper painted

-eyelashes, open O mouth with painted tongue, marked on neck: Harriet
+eyelashes, open O mouth with painted tongue, doll mark on neck:

 © Flanders 1937.